johanbook/docs/docs/architecture/types.md

 # Types of software

-There are multiple types of software.
+There are different **categories** of software systems which will aflected in the functional and non-functional
+[system requirements](./requirements_analysis.md).
+Some examples of categories are the following:

 - **Enterprise** which often are very complex and a vast number of features.
   Response times and scalability might not be a concern.